Zirak/SO-ChatBot/README.md

     roll a 6-sided die 1 time
     !!/roll

-*PLANNED:* Having roll also be a choice-maker.
+## `choose`

+    !!/choose option0 [, option1 [, option2 [,...]]]

+Make the bot choose an option for you.

-    !!/roll "go to sleep" "eat food" "do work"
+    !!/choose "go to sleep" "eat food" "do work" will result in one of the following, semi-randomly: go to sleep
+    eat food
+    do work

 ## `tell`